 - "I am not allowed to submit applications by email, only by post.
-I am not allowed to apply for more than one ... exemption in the same letter of application. - "Online applications [are] complicated and needed telephone support to complete.
+I am not allowed to apply for more than one ... exemption in the same letter of application."166 - "Online applications [are] complicated and needed telephone support to complete.
 [It] took a day to complete because ... the application form [did not store information].
 A simple variation to the licence ... took three months from submission to approval.
-Any form which requires telephone support to complete is by definition poorly designed."167 - "In Western Australia the requirements for [a licence] are extensive, expensive and are a significant barrier to enter the industry." - ...
-The upfront costs incurred during this [application] process, [and] delays in licence approval times can also result in lost productivity for the business further compounding the frustration and anxiety for business-owners."165
+Any form which requires telephone support to complete is by definition poorly designed." - "In Western Australia the requirements for [a licence] are extensive, expensive and are a significant barrier to enter the industry."168 - "...
+The upfront costs incurred during this [application] process, [and] delays in licence approval times can also result in lost productivity for the business further compounding the frustration and anxiety for business-owners."169

+- 166 Happ, Erl, submission (1), p.
+1. 167 - Anonymous (6), online questionnaire.

-Department for Business, Innovation and Skills and Regulatory Policy Committee, Evaluating costs and benefits for regulatory purposes: direct and indirect impacts of regulation on business.
-Working Paper prepared by Brian Titley Consulting Ltd, United Kingdom, 2015, p.
-8. Department of Health, Department of Local Government, Sports and Cultural Industries, Department of Biodiversity, Conservation and Attractions, Department of Primary Industries and Regional Development responses to ERA information request.
-Department of Health, Department of Primary Industries and Regional Development, Department of Primary Industries and Regional Development, Department of Transport responses to ERA information request.
-Happ, Erit, submission (1), p.
-1. Anorymous (6), online questionnaire.
+Department for Business, Innovation and Skills and Regulatory Policy Committee, Evaluating costs and benefits for regulatory purposes: direct and indirect impacts of regulation on business, Working Paper prepared by Brian Titley Consulting Ltd, United Kingdom, 2015, p.
+8.

+Department of Health, Department of Local Government, Sports and Cultural Industries, Department of Biodiversity, Conservation and Attractions, Department of Primary Industries and Regional Development responses to ERA information request

+Department of Health, Department of Primary Industries and Regional Development, Department of Transport responses to ERA information request.

 Master Electricians Australia, p.
-2. Restaurant and Catering Industry Association submission, p.
-2. 163 164
+2.Restaurant and Catering Industry Association submission, p.
+2.